China won't allow foreign forces to interfere in Hong Kong, Macau: Xi

 “The forward steps of the Chinese nation’s rejuvenation are unstoppable.”

+Xi said he was pleased that Macau had implemented national security legislation, unlike Hong Kong which has yet to do so because of widespread opposition.

+Residents of Macau enjoyed “law-based rights, freedoms” in one of the world’s safest cities where people “rationally” expressed different views, he said.

-Macau, with a population of 620,000, has been decked out for the anniversary with national flags and red banners hanging over schools, office towers and draped along roads.
+Macau has been decked out for the anniversary with flags and red banners over schools, office towers and draped along roads.

-Security and border controls were tight for his three-day visit, which ends on Friday, to prevent any spillover of dissent from Hong Kong.
+But security and border controls have been on lockdown for Xi’s three-day visit, which ends on Friday, to prevent any spillover of dissent from Hong Kong.

 Journalists, activists and even the heads of the American Chamber of Commerce in Hong Kong were barred from entering the city in the run-up the visit.
 Macau authorities have not commented on the issue.

+Millions of dollars have been spent on Chinese government-linked youth associations that encourage study on the mainland.

+Xi said he hoped Macau would establish more patriotic associations to “perfect” governance and ensure stability and prosperity.

-Reporting by Noah Sin, Donny Kwok, Clare Jim, James Pomfret; Writing by Farah Master; Editing by Robert Birsel and Stephen Coates
+Reporting by Noah Sin, Donny Kwok, Clare Jim, James Pomfret in Hong Kong; Writing by Farah Master; Editing by Robert Birsel and Stephen Coates